 It might also provide some solace in knowing that you’re not the only guy who’s suffered the embarrassment and frustration that it brings.

-Losing my virginity and self-respect
+Losing my virginity and confidence at once

-If we had sex repeatedly, I would get better each time, though rarely lasted longer than 5 minutes.
-And that depended on her being willing to go through the frustration of waiting for that better second, third or fourth time.
+If we had sex several times a day, I would get better each time, though rarely lasting longer than 5 minutes.
+And that depended on her being willing to wait for that better second, third or fourth time.

 And the incredible thing is that we never once spoke about it.

-To this day the only thing that I still find a little embarrassing is that for the next few years I didn’t speak to any partner about it, nor did I do anything about it.
-Not even when I was married.
+To this day, the only thing that I still find a little embarrassing is that for the next few years I didn’t speak to any partner about it, nor did I do anything about it – not even when I was married.

-Admittedly we would sometimes talk about the fact that I often came too quickly, but never in the terms that it was a problem that needed fixing.
-In fact what happened is that we also had sex less and less often, to the point of almost never.
+Admittedly, we would sometimes talk about the fact that I often came too quickly, but never in the terms that it was a problem that needed fixing.
+In fact, what happened is that we also had sex less and less often, to the point of almost never.

-I then selfishly managed to conjure up the excuse that it was precisely because we didn’t have sex very often that I couldn’t handle it on the times that we did.
-Whilst technically true, the reality is that it’s not a chicken or the egg situation.
+I selfishly managed to conjure up the excuse that it was precisely because we didn’t have sex very often that I couldn’t handle it on the times that we did.
+While technically true, the reality is that it’s not a chicken or the egg situation.
 It was my fault for not addressing it sooner.

 First steps to dealing with it

-The hardest part was admitting it was a problem.
-Everything else would simply be research and practical steps.
-Or so I hoped.
+The hardest part was admitting it was a problem; everything else would simply be research and practical steps – or so I hoped.